 ~ For designing and creating this is fundamental for maintaining immersion and flow: we can focus on our ideas, and expand and develop them unimpeded by distractions from the technology.

 ~ Complex interfaces overwhelm us with stuff: these can and do impede learning and retaining information.
 They disrupt cognitive flow.

 ~ Most of us do not need the high levels of functionality built into many programmes.
-Think of all the complex programmes such as for washing machines!
+Think of the complex washing machines programmes we don’t use!